lredmo1/hack23/README.md

 # hack23

 After cloning repo, run npm install in terminal.

+For the database, replace the mongoAtlasUri variable by the URI provided in Slack.

-Run 'npm run dev' to view project in dev mode.
+Run 'npm run dev' to view
+project in dev mode.

 # Pull Request Commands